OMGWINNING/slate/source/index.html.md

 ## Get an API Key

 To start hitting the Alchemy API, you'll need an API key.
 If your already in contact with the Alchemy team, they can create one for you.
-Otherwise, send a message to api@alchemyinsights.io including the networks you'd like access to, and we can get one created for you!
+Otherwise, send a message to [api@alchemyinsights.io](mailto:api@alchemyinsights.io?subject=I%20would%20like%20an%20API%20Key) including the networks you'd like access to, and we can get one created for you!

-Once you have your API key, you can start hitting your nodes by adding it
+Once you have your API key, you can start hitting your nodes!

 ## Choose Your Networks